New York’s French Culinary Institute

 Influential Alumni of the French Culinary Institute

 - Chef Bobby Flay, Iron Chef and television personality, owner of ten premier restaurants and former host of seven Food Network programs.
-Flay was also featured on the Great Chefs PBS tv series hosted by Dorothy Cann Hamilton.
+Flay was also featured on the Great Chefs PBS TV series hosted by Dorothy Cann Hamilton.
 Flay’s partnership with Giada DeLaurentiis on the Iron Man show, facing off against Rachael Ray and Mario Batali was the highest rated show ever broadcast on the food network.
-Flay has authored several bestselling cookbooks, and won numerous awards, including James Beard Foundation’s Rising Star Chef of 1993.
+Flay has authored several best-selling cookbooks, and won numerous awards, including James Beard Foundation’s Rising Star Chef of 1993.

 - Chef Lee Ann Wong, culinary producer for Bravo Network’s Top Chef, and blogger for the show.
 She also does a popular webcast, Top Recipe: The Wong Way to Cook.
 Former Executive Chef of Event Operations for FCI.
 Wong started at the Fashion Institute of Technology, but transferred to FCI.
 Her fashion background has allowed her to apply her design skills to styling food for the show.
 She also does chef consulting for filmmakers.

-- Chef Daisy Martínez, tv personality and host of the PBS tv show Daisy Cooks!
+- Chef Daisy Martínez, TV personality and host of the PBS TV show Daisy Cooks!
 Martínez also manages a catering business in NYC, The Passionate Palate.
-Martínez has authored bestselling cookbooks, one of which was an IACP nominee and winner of the Best Latino Cuisine Cookbook in the World by Gourmand World Cookbook Awards.
+Martínez has authored best-selling cookbooks, one of which was an IACP nominee and winner of the Best Latino Cuisine Cookbook in the World by Gourmand World Cookbook Awards.
 Martínez is also a regular contributor to Every Day with Rachael Ray.

 - Chef David Chang Owner and Chef of the Momofuku Noodle Bar and the Momofuku Ssam Bar in Manhattan.
 Chang was named Best New Chef by Food & Wine in 2006, and was nominated that same year for the James Beard Foundation’s Rising Chef of the Year award.
 In 2007 Bon Appetit named Chang Chef of the Year.
 Chang’s self-proclaimed mission is to raise Korean and Japanese street food to the level of haute cuisine.
 The New York Times rates Momofuku at three stars despite its unusual cuisine.